-The most important quality measure in the i-STAT System is that it is designed to reliably deliver quality results in the hands of individuals not trained in laboratory science.
+The i-STAT Unit-Use Cartridge as an Element of Design Robustness for Point-of-Care Testing The most important quality measure in the i-STAT System is that it is designed to reliably deliver quality results in the hands of individuals not trained in laboratory science.
 It addresses those aspects of the design in traditional laboratory-based equipment and other point-of-care devices which detract from robustness in the hands of these individuals.